GSA/digitalgov.gov/content/news/2012/12/2012-12-21-mobile-gov-resources-for-2013.md

 slug: mobile-gov-resources-for-2013
 date: 2012-12-21 9:55:27 -0400
 title: Mobile Gov Resources for 2013!
-summary: 'With mobile use growing exponentially and federal agencies implementing customer-facing mobile services for the Digital Government Strategy, we decided to put together a Mobile Gov resource &#8220;cheat sheet&#8221; with concepts and information we think will be helpful for agencies implementing Mobile Gov in 2013.
-Here&#8217;s what Mobile Gov implementers need to'
+summary: "With mobile use growing exponentially and federal agencies implementing customer-facing mobile services for the Digital Government Strategy, we decided to put together a Mobile Gov resource &#8220;cheat sheet&#8221; with concepts and information we think will be helpful for agencies implementing Mobile Gov in 2013.
+Here&#8217;s what Mobile Gov implementers need to"
 topics:
   - mobile
   - application-programming-interface
-  - dhs
-  - DOL
-  - gsa
-  - HHS
-  - IRS
-  - mobile
-  - mobile
-  - mobile
-  - mobile
-  - national-institutes-of-health
-  - nih
-  - mobile
-  - TSA
-  - us-department-of-labor
-  - united-states-department-of-health-and-human-services
-  - united-states-department-of-homeland-security
-  - USDA
 ---

 [{{< legacy-img src="https://sites.usa.gov/howtomobile/files/2011/08/MobilePhoneapp_220px.jpg" alt="Mobile Phone Map" >}}](https://sites.usa.gov/howtomobile/files/2011/08/MobilePhoneapp_220px.jpg)With mobile use growing exponentially and federal agencies implementing [customer-facing mobile services](http://www.whitehouse.gov/digitalgov/strategy-milestones) for the [Digital Government Strategy](http://www.whitehouse.gov/digitalgov/about), we decided to put together a Mobile Gov resource &#8220;cheat sheet&#8221; with concepts and information we think will be helpful for agencies implementing Mobile Gov in 2013.
 Here&#8217;s what Mobile Gov implementers need to know!